zeroc-ice/ice-demos/swift/IceDiscovery/helloUI/README.md

 [Swift server](../../../IceDiscovery/hello)) and ensure that the server is listening on an accessible network interface.

+Note, for the helloUI demo to work correctly with the hello discovery server, it is recommended to run the helloUI demo on a physical device instead of the iOS simulator.
+Additionally, ensure that the physical device is on the same network as the server.

 See the README file of the IceDiscovery hello demo for more information on how to start the server.